-Meditation and Brain Health: Benefits Backed by Science
+Meditation and Brain Health: How Scientific Evidence Supports Its Benefits

-The COVID-19 virus has left us all more stressed than ever before, but there’s one group of people that the pandemic has hit especially hard: older adults.
+The COVID-19 virus has left us all under more stress than ever, but there’s one group of people that the pandemic has hit especially hard: older adults.
 A recent poll conducted by the National Poll on Healthy Aging interviewed 2,000 adults from the ages of 50 to 80.
 More than half (56%) of the participants reported struggling with feelings of isolation during the pandemic, a dramatic increase from 27% in the 2018 poll.

-Long hours spent indoors away from family and friends can have us all feeling low, and the stress and loneliness can wreak havoc on your mental health.
+Long hours spent indoors away from family and friends can have us all feeling low, and stress and loneliness can wreak havoc on our mental health.
 That’s why many older adults are turning to the practice of mindfulness meditation to cope with stressful feelings during the pandemic.

 Just like washing your hands to get rid of germs, meditation is an excellent way to help cleanse your mind of troublesome thoughts, and practicing mindfulness can do more than just help you relax.
 Taking a few minutes out of your day to ground yourself in the present moment is one of the most rewarding things you can do for your mental health, and the benefits are backed by science.